Saturday, November 17, 2012

 There are two standard rules of what NOT to do:

-1) NEVER boil bones.
+1) NEVER BOIL BONES

 Chlorine based bleach permanently damages the bone itself.
 It will start to break down the structure of the bone and will continue to even after it is rinsed and dried.
 Resulting in chalky, fragile and extremely porous bone that will turn to bone meal with age.
 Not to mention it turns the bone yellow.
 Which pretty much defeats the purpose if you are trying to whiten the bone.
 Once it yellows from bleach there is nothing you can do about it.
-Believe me, I've tried to salvage yellow bleached skulls before to no avail.
+Believe me, I've tried to salvage yellow bleached skulls before with hydrogen peroxide to no avail.

 To deflesh bones you have a number of options but I use two processes the most:

-A) Nature Cleaning (some call it Range Cleaning like as in cows dying out in the pasture and left there to decay) - Put the animal remains in a cage and leave outside so that the insects, rain and sun can do their job.
+(some call it Range Cleaning like as in cows dying out in the pasture and left there to decay) - Put the animal remains in a cage and leave outside so that the insects, rain and sun can do their job.

 One of many carrion insects - the American Carrion Beetle, Necrophila americana.

 You want it in a cage so that scavengers won't run off with limbs.
 You want to be sure to do this.
 Believe me, even insects have taken off with my bones in the past.
 Sometimes I also add a thin screen under the bottom of the bone cage to catch any really small bones that fall off.
+(Note that since I originally made this blog post I now have rows of much better bone cages that I will make a full post about at another time and link here but for now here's a shorter version.
+The one below has many flaws and in the end did not work well).

 Wild boar head, jaw and tail in cage mounted to tree.